frasertweedale/talks/20150221-crikeycon-acme/talk.rst

 - CSR is PKCS #10 DER, base64-encoded

-- Can request certificate for *multiple* authorised identifiers (``subjectAltName`` ``extensionRequest`` attributes)
+- Can request certificate for *multiple* validated identifiers (``subjectAltName`` ``extensionRequest`` attributes)

 - If successful...